Dynamsoft/Dynamic-Web-TWAIN-REST-dotnet/readme.md

    This requires you to install Dynamic Web TWAIN service beforehand (install the service by visiting [the online demo](https://demo.dynamsoft.com/web-twain/)).

-   You can also embed the service in your app by using the service package.
+   You can also embed the service in your app by using the service package (no installation of service is required using this way).
 Currently, only Windows is supported.

    ```csharp
    var serviceManager = new ServiceManager();